eraofchaos/eraofchaos.github.io/units/Ogre.md

  **Unit Soul:** [ Ogre](/Items/unt_57/)

  **Unit description:** Blood Pool: Improves the life drain of your nearby units.

+ **Unit second description :** A powerful body shield, improving all of your melee troops' performance.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.